Advising ServicesCurrent Students

 - Off campus excursions include Rochester attractions, historical and cultural sites

-Because these classes are small and limited, all students new to the U.S. in 2013 and not participating in the ESOL program, will be automatically registered in one of the sections in the Fall or Spring semester.
-If you have not been registered for this course in the Fall you will be notified that it will appear on your Spring registration.
+Because these classes are small and limited, all students new to the U.S. and not participating in the ESOL program, may be automatically registered in one of the sections in the Fall or Spring semester.
 If you prefer not to take this class you can drop this course by submitting this online form.